 Epilepsy and the coronavirus (COVID-19) FAQs

-Dr Simona Balestrini is the Muir Maxwell Research Fellow at the Epilepsy Society.
-Here, she has put together an FAQ factsheet for those with epilepsy about the coronavirus (COVID-19).
+Professor Ley Sander is the Medical Director at the Epilepsy Society.
+Here, he has put together an FAQ factsheet for those with epilepsy about the coronavirus (COVID-19).

 1. Do I have a higher risk of getting the coronavirus if I have epilepsy?

 There is currently no evidence of increased risk of coronavirus infection in people with epilepsy compared to the general population.
 The risk is increased in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.The Government has included people with chronic neurological conditions in their ‘at risk’ groups.
 However, they have not specified epilepsy.
 While those whose seizures are well controlled may not be at any greater risk than the rest of the population, those with uncontrolled seizures and particularly seizures triggered by fever or infection, may be more vulnerable.
 This would also include those who have other illnesses in addition to their epilepsy.
 We suggest everyone takes stringent measures to follow the Government guidelines on social distancing and self isolation.
 If you have concerns please contact your GP or epilepsy specialist.

 2. Do people with epilepsy have a weakened immune system?